Inchecken bij de orthodontist in Utrecht: Airportho Utrecht

 If you are unable to resolve the problem yourself, come to the emergency drop-in.This service is solely meant for the elimination of pain and not for the repair of braces.
 You are welcome to visit our emergency drop-in from Tuesday to Friday; please arrive at 08:00.
 Do not forget to register using the form at the counter.

-If the practice is closed, first have a look at this page to see what you can do yourself.
-For issues that you are unable to resolve yourself and that cannot wait until we are open again, please call for an appointment at the emergency dentist practice (in the St. Antonius LR) via telephone number: 0900-8602.
-Please state that you are a patient of ours.
+If the practice is closed, first check this page to see what you can do yourself.
+For unsolvable matters that cannot wait until we are open again, call the emergency dental practice (Europaplein 352, 3526 WG in Utrecht)(https://tandartsspoedpraktijk.nl/spoed-tandarts/utrecht/) on telephone number: 0900-8602.
+You may be told that they do not do orthodontics there, in which case please clearly indicate that you are a patient with us.
+All our protocols and materials are available there.

 The first days with braces